Is the Google Ads Quality Score real?

 Here’s the gist of the article:

-- The ads should be specific to that one keyword.
+- The ads should be specific to that one keyword

 An example from KlientBoost could be us mentioning how many marketing plan requests we got last month.

-Many people who don’t know they can improve their conversion rates, decide to obsess over Quality Scores as the “last PPC frontier” that they’ve yet to conquer in their account.
+People obsess over Quality Scores as the “last PPC frontier” that they’ve yet to conquer in their account.

 Some of your keywords (like bidding on competitor names) will always have low Quality Scores, but their cost per lead and conversion rates are great.

-Closing Thoughts on Google Ads Quality Score
+Closing thoughts on Google Ads Quality Score

 I hope that after reading this post, you’re fully aware that there’s only so much you can do to improve it (if you’re interested in exploring the topic even further, read iSpionage’s take on QS here).